chandlerlester/Stylized_Learning/README.md

 Folders without this label run a version of the code that uses a more traditional RLS formula; here the agents run RLS on each data point even though they observe multiple data points in one time interval.

+### My Paper
+For a full explanation and motivation for these exercises see my [field paper](https://chandlerlester.com/images/Field-Paper-2019-06-20.pdf).